Bioelectrical and sonic methods for healing are the future now.

 Here is the home site: https://www.whozoo.org/mac/Music/index.htm

-And he cites Douglas Hofstadter’s “Godel, Escher, Bach” — a book I feel at last ready to digest in full — as inspiration for his “Gene Music.”
+And he cites Douglas Hofstadter’s “Godel, Escher, Bach” — a book I am at last digesting in full — as inspiration for his “Gene Music.”

 There are also other sites / channels that feature gene music: http://www.toshima.ne.jp/~edogiku/index.html